 28. Environmental Risks on Collateral.
 There is potential environmental liability associated with the collateral securing the Loans made by TSF.
 While TSF does generally require a third-party Environmental Screen Report before approving a Loan, TSF does not typically require a Phase I Environmental Site Assessment unless the initial screen indicates a potential problem.
 In the event that environmental pollution or other contamination is found on or near property securing a Loan, TSF could, in some cases, face environmental liability or the security for the Loan could be impaired.
-In addition, changes to environmental regulations could require a borrower to incur significant unanticipated expenses to comply with such regulations which could adversely affect the borrower's ability to repay the Loan.
+In addition, changes to environmental regulations could adversely affect the borrower's ability to repay the Loan.